-Does the Council have sufficient staff in post, with the appropriate skills and experience, particularly at senior manager level, to ensure the delivery of the Council's objectives?
+Question Management response Does the Council have sufficient staff in post, with the appropriate skills and experience, particularly at senior manager level, to ensure the delivery of the Council's objectives?
 If not, what action is being taken to obtain those skills?

-Management response

 Currently yes.
-However numbers of middle and senior managers will reduce as the Council formulates its medium term reduction plans.
-As the Council reduces the scale of it's operations it will be necessary to reduce it's overall management numbers, in doing so there will be a need to maintain sufficient skills and capacity to maximise opportunities to seek out external funding opportunities, respond to new challenges and maintain appropriate corporate governance.

-From a Finance perspective, the external auditors assessment of the Council's performance in relation to effective financial control, including Finance Department Resourcing, was assessed as Green in the latest Financial Resilience report, published in September 2013.
-Green is "arrangements meet or exceed adequate standards.
-Adequate arrangements identified and key characteristics of good practice appear to be in place".
+However numbers of middle and senior managers will reduce as the council implements its medium term reduction plans.
+As the council reduces the scale of it's operations it will be necessary to reduce it's overall management numbers, in doing so there will be a need to maintain sufficient skills and capacity to maximise opportunities to seek out external funding opportunities, respond to new challenges and maintain appropriate corporate governance.
+From a Finance perspective, the external auditors assessment of the Council's performance in relation to value for money, including financial controls, was assessed as Green in the latest report, published in September 2014.
+Green is "Adequate arrangements appear to be in place".